inBeat/inbeat-website/content/top-influencers/tiktok/makeup/ireland/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Ireland In 2023
+title: Top 10 Makeup TikTok Influencers In Ireland In 2024
 description: >-
-  Find top makeup TikTok influencers in Ireland in 2023.
-Most popular hashtags: #fyp #makeup #mua #foryou.
+  Find top makeup TikTok influencers in Ireland in 2024.
+Most popular hashtags: #fyp #makeup #foryou #mua.
 platform: TikTok
-hits: 48
+hits: 47
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: inBeat has 48 TikTok influencers like this in Ireland for you to connect with.
+text_bottom: Our database holds 47 TikTok influencers like this in Ireland for you to work with.
 profiles:
   - username: "itsdylanjordan_"
     fullname: >-